-Other issues to be aware of is the possibility the tools you are using in your analysis code have changed (if the packages are different between the old and new release).
+Other issues to be aware of is the possibility the tools you are using in your code have changed (if the packages are different between the old and new release).

 Also, before you follow the instructions below: Did you store any